FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 #### Building for a specific Python version

 If the default `python` executable in your system is a symbolic link to Python 2, `cmake` will try to configure FreeCAD for this version.
-You must then choose another version of Python by giving the path to a specific executable   *
+You must then choose another version of Python by giving the path to a specific executable:

  {{Code|lang=bash|code=
 cmake -DPYTHON_EXECUTABLE=/usr/bin/python3 ../freecad-source
 }}

-If that doesn\'t work, you may have to define additional variables pointing to the desired Python libraries and include directories   *
+If that doesn\'t work, you may have to define additional variables pointing to the desired Python libraries and include directories:

  {{Code|lang=bash|code=
 cmake -DPYTHON_EXECUTABLE=/usr/bin/python3.6 \